coderiver/EasyGoogleMaps/readme.md

 		closeButton: '.js-infobox-close'
 	},
 	onlyOneBox: true, // single baloon visible
-	template: '#infobox', // html template for baloon
-	container: '.js-map', // DOM element, where to put map

 	// List of data (markers,baloons,infoboxes,whatever) to put on the map
 	markers: {
 		// possible URL for json data of items